Last updated on January 16th, 2022 at 12:08 am

 Firewood Burning Tips

 You need to check your wood stove regularly to ensure the stove running to its maximum potential.
 You need to look at your firebrick, there shouldn’t be any crack in it.
 You can avail the services of any good technician to check your stove, like checking its door gasket.
-Remember that a clean woodstove provides more warmth and save wood as well.
+Remember that a clean woodstove provides more warmth and saves wood as well.

 “The chimneys should be inspected as they should be neat and clean to avoid any hazards.”